Skip to navigation, or go to main content.

 Randy and Sid Beaton, April 2019

 Day 4: From our base at a splendid, traditionally decorated hotel near Punakha, the former capital of Bhutan, we’ll explore the braided channels of the Mo Chhu River and its bird-rich subtropical forests.
 Our route will take us past the spectacular Punakha Dzong.
 We should see an impressive array of species here, and on several occasions in the past these have included a White-bellied Heron, one of Bhutan’s rarest birds.
 We’re sure to encounter several parties of brightly colored minivets and noisy Striated Laughingthrushes, and we may also see more Ibisbills.
 A whole host of forest species, such as Bay Woodpecker, Red-headed Trogon, and Wedge-tailed Green Pigeon, waits to be discovered.
 Fire-capped Tit breeds here, as do White-gorgeted Flycatcher and the rare Yellow-vented Warbler.
 We’ll also search for a variety of skulkers, including Lesser Shortwing, Spotted Elachura and Pygmy Cupwing, and two of Bhutan’s three species of tesia.
 In the afternoon we hope to be able to go inside Punakha Dzong, a fabulous fortified monastery that’s still home to many hundred monks.
-Night near Punakha.
+Night again near Punakha.

 Day 5: Continuing east, past the smaller Wangdi Dzong, we’ll make a series of brief stops to scan the braided river channel.
 In the past we’ve seen Pallas’s Gull and Pallas’s Fish Eagle here and have added a number of other species to the Bhutanese list.
 We’ll also check forest edges and explore some of the small patches of cultivation.
 We’ll enter productive forest near the end of our journey, where we’ll stop to look for species such as Spotted Laughingthrush, Hume’s Bush-Warbler, Rusty-flanked Treecreeper, White-browed Bush Robin, and White-winged Grosbeak.
 Night in Gangtey, in the heart of the Phobjika Valley.

-Day 8: We’ll start early today, continuing our circuit east and searching for pheasants, which could include Himalayan Monal, Satyr Tragopan, and Blood Pheasant.
+Day 10: We’ll start early today, continuing our circuit east and searching for pheasants, which could include Himalayan Monal, Satyr Tragopan, and Blood Pheasant.
 Eventually we’ll cross the Thrumsing La, at 12,465 feet Bhutan’s highest road pass.
-The road then plunges dramatically into rich semi-tropical rainforest, taking us onto the Lingmethang road, perhaps Asia’s premier birding road.
-Many of Bhutan’s most sought-after birds can be found here, including Chestnut-breasted Partridge, Ward’s Trogon, the majestic Rufous-necked Hornbill, Blue-naped Pitta, Blue-fronted Robin, and Sikkim Wedge-billed, Long-billed, and Bar-winged Wren-Babblers.
-Accommodation nearby is spartan, so we’ve opted to camp.
-We’ll spend the first of our four nights near Sengor “under canvas”, in modern, spacious walk-in tents equipped with comfortable camp beds; the tents will be set up for us by our Bhutanese crew.
-We hope to be able to spend the next three nights in a relatively new guesthouse near Yongkola at the lower limit of this spectacular forest, but it’s a small guesthouse with a limited number of rooms and demand for them is high.
-If we’re unable to secure rooms for our three nights there, we’ll camp again.
+The road then plunges dramatically down into rich semi-tropical rainforest, taking us onto the Lingmethang road, perhaps Asia’s premier birding road.
+Many of the region’s real specialties and most sought-after species: Slender-billed Scimitar Babbler, White-browed and Rufous-breasted Bush Robins, Dark-rumped Rosefinch, and Fulvous, Brown, and Great Parrotbills can be found here, as can Chestnut-breasted Partridge, Ward’s Trogon, the majestic Rufous-necked Hornbill, Blue-naped Pitta, Blue-fronted Robin, and Sikkim Wedge-billed, Long-billed, and Bar-winged Wren-Babblers.
+We’ll spend parts of five days on the magical Lingmethang road – our first night will be at higher elevation near Sengor, the other three significantly lower down.
+Accommodation at Sengor is still rather spartan, so we’ve opted to camp in modern, spacious walk-in tents equipped with comfortable camp beds; the tents will be set up for us by our Bhutanese crew.

-Day 15: We’ll wind our way south to our next base in southeastern Bhutan.
-Our journey takes us through villages, across forest-covered passes, and down spectacular river valleys.
-Only recently opened to foreigners, this area of central Bhutan remains ornithologically poorly known.
-We’ll make several exploratory birding stops amid superb forest before reaching our next camp.
+Day 15: Leaving our final camp site we’ll continue south to our next base in southeastern Bhutan.
+Our journey takes us through numerous small villages, across several forest-covered passes, and down spectacular river valleys.
+Only recently re-opened to foreigners, this area of eastern Bhutan remains ornithologically poorly known.
+As so often on this tour we’ll take breakfast and lunch in the field, and make several exploratory birding stops amid superb forest before reaching Samdrup Jongkhar, a bustling border town lying at the junction of the Himalayas and the Brahmaputra flood plain.
+We’ll spend two nights here.

-Day 17: We’ll spend the early morning exploring another site near Gelephu, a bustling border town lying at the junction of the Himalayas and the Brahmaputra flood plain.
-We’ll reluctantly leave Bhutan for the drive south to Assam, India, and on to Guwahati, the logistical hub of northeastern IndiaWe’ll make several brief stops along the way; we’re sure to see several Lesser Adjutants and possibly Greater Adjutant.
+Day 17: We’ll spend the early morning exploring another site near Samdrup Jongkhar,.
+We’ll reluctantly leave Bhutan for the drive south to Assam, India, and on to Guwahati, the logistical hub of northeastern India.
+We’ll make several brief stops along the way; we’re sure to see many Lesser Adjutants and hopefully also quite a few Greater Adjutants.
 Night in Guwahati.

 Day 18: We’ll have an hour or two birding around Guwahati this morning.
 Highlights could include Small Pratincole, Blue-tailed Bee-eater, Citrine Wagtail, Rusty-rumped Warbler, and Striated Grassbird.
 Next we’ll catch our flight back to Delhi and transfer to an airport hotel to freshen up.
 After a leisurely dinner we’ll transfer to the international airport where the tour ends in time for late evening departures home.